nabla-c0d3/nabla-c0d3.github.io/_posts/2015-04-25-hooking-variadic-functions.markdown

 categories: ios
 ---

 If you're used to writing iOS tweaks using theos and the [Logos preprocessor directives][logos-wiki], you may run into problems when trying to hook methods or functions that accept an arbitrary number of arguments.
-One example of a variadic method is `+ (instancetype)stringWithFormat:(NSString *)format, ...`.
+One example of a variadic method is _NSString_'s`+ (instancetype)stringWithFormat:(NSString *)format, ...`.

 To hook variadic methods or C functions, the Substrate C API has to be used directly.
 I wrote a quick proof of concept for the function [`open()`][open-man]: